 Ganpatipule is a small town located in Ratnagiri district on the Konkan coast of Maharashtra.
 Ganpatipule is approximately 350 KM south of Mumbai.
 It is a very small town with about 100 houses, having one of the beautiful beaches along the Konkan Coast and an ideal getaway for peace-seekers, beach lovers, and pilgrims.
 The Swayambhu (self-originated) Ganpati Temple on the Ganpatipule beach is the prime attraction here that draws thousands of pilgrims every year.
 The God is considered to be the Paschim Dwardevta (Western Sentinel God of India), and those who visit Ganpatipule, make it a point to pay their respects to this great deity.
 Aside from its clean beach and clear waters, Ganpatipule is rich in flora, including mangroves and coconut palms.
-There are many villages in Ganpatipule which are full of greenery.
+There are many places near Ganpatipule which are full of greenery.
 The main occupation of the villagers is agriculture.
 Here, you can leave the hectic world behind as you laze around on golden sands or explore the many trails that lead from the beach.

 We have explored many beaches of the Konkan Coast but Ganpatipule had remained long overdue in our list.
 Finally the time has come to explore this place.
 The dates were finalized and booking were done in advance.
 We along with our family friends were up and ready for this tour.
 We were excited as this trip will fulfill a long overdue visit to the old Ganpati temple and complete our wanderlust of the beaches in Konkan region.
 We did all the preparation for packing considering the summer season and started our tour on time i.e. at 6 a.m.
+How to reach Ganpatipule?
 We straight away headed towards Mumbai – Goa Highway from Panvel and followed the route till Sawarde with a break for Breakfast only.
 From Sawarde we exited the highway and headed towards Ganpatipule via state highway.
 Since the highway is under construction and most stretch of the highway is one lane with two ghats as well driving was not fluent.
 It takes time while traveling through this route and one should always keep sufficient buffer.
 We followed the below route:

 Once again we were fascinated with the sight of a coast just after the hills similar to the other regions of Konkan coast.
 The best part of the journey was we never felt like heading towards a beach and suddenly we saw it from the hill and final descend towards the base.
 That view of sea was amazing and it also gives a sneak preview on its vastness.
 We reached Ganpatipule and headed towards our resort in Malgund just 1 KM ahead.
 A nice and small town with narrow lanes, and surrounded by greenery.
 We reached our resort at 2 p.m.
 We were satisfied with the property in this small village of Malgund.
 We took a rest after a long and adventurous journey through the Sahyadri hills.